MariannaMilovanova/Chat-Backend/README.md

 PUT  api/user/:id  http://localhost:1428/api/user/2 - update one particular user with id = 2, new data are in request body

-GET api/user/query/:id http://localhost:1428/api/user/query/2 - find all users with whom speak user with id == 2
+GET api/user/query/:id http://localhost:1428/api/user/query/2 - returns all users with whom the user with id ==2 has spoken

 GET api/message  http://localhost:1428/api/message/  - get all messages